Reptilian Masters of Regeneration

 Is Regeneration Possible in Humans?

 Regeneration in humans is still a developing field, but researchers are making progress.
-By studying how lizards regrow their body parts, we hope to unlock the secrets of cartilage repair and potentially regrow human limbs and organs in the future.
+By studying how lizards regrow their tails, we hope to unlock the secrets of cartilage repair and potentially regrow human limbs and organs in the future.

 What Animal Can Regenerate Its Spine?